 6. GE-Reagan Foundation Scholarship

-Named after our country’s 40th President, the GE-Reagan Foundation Scholarship presents $10,000 over four years for $40,000 total to outstanding undergraduates who exhibit ambition, integrity, and citizenship through service contributions.
-Qualified applicants must be United States citizens, enroll full-time in baccalaureate study this Fall, carry a cumulative GPA of 3.0 or better, and be nominated by eligible community leaders.
+The GE-Reagan Foundation Scholarship is named after our country’s 40th President.
+It presents $10,000 over four years for $40,000 total to outstanding undergraduates.
+The scholarship is looking for high school seniors who embody ambition, integrity, and citizenship.
+Qualified applicants must be United States citizens.
+They must enroll full-time in baccalaureate study this Fall.
+They must carry a cumulative GPA of 3.0 or better.
+And they must be nominated by eligible community leaders.
 The selection committee requires a Skype or telephone interview for semifinalists.

 Contact